SGLP: A Similarity Guided Fast Layer Partition Pruning for Compressing Large Deep Models: Related Work

 Network pruning is an effective approach aiming at reducing the size of neural networks by eliminating unnecessary patterns.
 It is commonly divided by three categories, which remove the weights, filters/channels or layers of neural networks, respectively.

-\textbf{\textit{(1) Weight Pruning: }} In the early work by LeCun et al. \cite{obd}, they explore the importance of weights in neural networks and introduce a pruning method based on weight gradients.
-Han et al. \cite{weight-deep} introduce the concept of deep compression, combining pruning, quantization, and Huffman coding to effectively reduce the size of neural networks.
-Their method achieves unstructured pruning by removing less important weights.
-Recent works \cite{comparing, second} measure the importance of each neuron based on the Hessian matrix of the loss function, thereby reducing the number of connections in the network.
+\textbf{\textit{(1) Weight Pruning: }} In the early work by LeCun \etal \cite{obd}, they explore the importance of weights in neural networks and introduce a pruning method based on weight gradients.
+Recent work \cite{comparing} measure the importance of each neuron based on the Hessian matrix of the loss function, thereby reducing the number of connections in the network.
 Experimental validation of these methods has shown that pruning based on the Hessian matrix can achieve better network performance compared to pruning based on the magnitude of weights.
-However, unstructured weight pruning faces a limitation that achieving speed-up from compression requires dedicated hardware and libraries \cite{laconic}.
+However, unstructured weight pruning faces a limitation that achieving speed-up from compression requires dedicated hardware and libraries.
 The recent study \cite{fontana2024distilled} presents Distilled Gradual Pruning with Pruned Fine-tuning (DG2PF) to improve the efficiency of neural networks through a combination of magnitude-based unstructured pruning and knowledge distillation.